kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/04-System-Hardening/21-Lab-Seccomp.md

     kubectl logs -f `kubectl get pods -l=io.kompose.service=tracee -o custom-columns=":metadata.name" --no-headers`
     ```

     Tracee is now running as a pod in the cluster and is listening for events.
-Switch to the second terminal to run commands in the next question and switch back to see the tracee output.
+Switch to the second terminal to run commands in following questions and switch back to see the tracee output when needed.

 1.  <details>